redempkaan/parking_lot_kt/README.md

 A parking fee is charged according to this duration.

 # Usage
-The program prompts the user to input vehicle information.
+-The program prompts the user to input vehicle information.
-The system checks the current parking lot status.
+-The system checks the current parking lot status.
-For each vehicle, the user inputs the properties
+-For each vehicle, the user inputs the properties
-For exiting vehicles, fees are displayed.
+-For exiting vehicles, fees are displayed.